 Chromebooks cannot install additional software, including Microsoft Office.
 Users must have a @gmail.com address to log on and use Google Documents and Drive.

-There is no charge to check out a Chromebook, unless the laptop is returned late, damaged, or without the included charger cord.
+There is no charge to check out a Chromebook, unless the laptop is returned late during a period of high need, returned damaged, or returned without the included charger cord.